 While you can sometimes bring together one great meeting around discussion of a problem, if you want to organize people on a more permanent basis by forming a neighborhood group, you need an issue.

-If you've already held a neighborhood meeting or two, you're welcome to stay here and read about first steps, but we want you to know there is another page more suited to neighborhood associations that are already well into the formation process.
+If you have already held a neighborhood meeting or two, you are welcome to stay here and read about first steps, but we want you to know there is another page more suited to neighborhood associations that are already well into the formation process.

 Make no mistake about it: we think your first issue should be tightly focused.
 Even if you live in a neighborhood that has been trashed by poverty, crime, drugs, abandonment, and disinvestment, wrap that into one issue name that represents part of the solution to your multi-faceted problem, and stay with it.